tcuthbert/puppet-demo/README.md

 ## Now we play the waiting game

 It takes roughly 30 minutes for all the agents to register themselves up with the masters.
-Feel free to jump vagrant ssh into each agent and do a manual puppet run:
+Feel free to fast track the process by vagrant ssh'ing into each agent and entering a manual puppet run:

 ```bash
 sudo puppet agent -t